 The 16-19 Bursary aims to help 16 to 19-year-olds continue in full-time education, where they might otherwise struggle for financial reasons.

-The bursary is made up of two parts - a guaranteed bursary of £1,200 a year to the most vulnerable young people and a discretionary fund for the school to distribute.
+The bursary is made up of two parts - a guaranteed bursary of £1,200 a year to the most vulnerable young people and a discretionary fund for the school to award to meet individual needs, for example help with the cost of transport, meals, books and equipment.
 The school sets its own eligibility criteria for the discretionary bursaries and the terms and conditions under which they are awarded.

 Funding